ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport System Implementation

-This section defines the key concepts of the Transport System component of the Transport Services Architecture.
+This section defines the key concepts of the Transport System of the Transport Services Architecture.

-* Transport System: A component consisting of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.
+* Transport System: This consists of all objects and protocol instances used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

 * Path: Represents an available set of properties that a local endpoint can use to communicate with a Remote Endpoint, such as routes, addresses, and physical and virtual network interfaces.